 Step 16: Install the PTFE Tubing

-Gather the Collett, Collett Clip and PTFE Tubing (at least 700mm long) and prepare to attach to the Hotend Sub-Assembly.
+Gather the Collett, Collett Clip and PTFE Tubing and prepare to attach to the Hotend Sub-Assembly.

 Step 17: Insert the Collett Into the Top of the Heatsink

 Insert the small black Collett into the top of the heatsink.
-The end of the Collett with the four small legs should push into the brass ring in the top of the heatsink.
+The end of the Collett with the four small legs should push into the top of the heatsink.
 Use gentle finger pressure when inserting the Collett.
 Slip the Collett clip underneath the Collett, thereby securing the Collett into the heatsink.

 Step 18: Prepare the PTFE Tubing

 To ensure that the end of the PTFE tubing will fit squarely and flat inside your hotend, cut off an end section of the PTFE with a very sharp knife (a craft knife with razor sharp blade is recommended).